-When wiring in series, the fuse between the solar panel and the solar charge controller should be 1.3 times the size of the lowest Optimum Operating Current of the panels in the array (see the back of the panel for their specification).
+The fuse between the solar panel and the solar charge controller should be 1.3 times the size of the Optimum Operating Current of the panel (see the back of the panel for its specification).

 The fuse between the solar charge controller and the battery, should be the same rating as the solar charge controller.